kat-kel/jubilant-barnacle/README.md

 clickhouse/data/crossref/creativework/ -> clickhouse/store/8ca/8cac4d5e-620a-4ee0-9dc3-6199fdefc23f
 ```

-In case we uninstall / delete the ClickHouse local software, and thus delete the `data/` and `/store` folders, we need to back up our data in an open-source file format, such as parquet.
+In case we uninstall / delete the ClickHouse local software, and thus delete the `data/` and `/store` folders, we need to back up our data.

-Run the export command for each table, specifying the name and location of the parquet file with which you want to work.
+Run the export command for each table, specifying the name and location of the parquet file with which you want to work during the data analysis.

 ```shell
 crossref-api export-parquet --table creativework --outfile ./sampled-data/works.parquet